sx49/smartcarcc/README.md

 ## Running the server

-Once Python 2 is on your computer, use command prompt to go into the smartcarcc directory and run *./server.py* to start your server.
+Once Python 2, Flask, and requests are downloaded onto your computer, use command prompt to go into the smartcarcc directory and run *python server.py* to start your server.
 You can then open up another terminal to run curl commands.
 Otherwise, if you want to run the unit tests, run *python server_test.py*.